-Once accepted into a program of studies, students can request a credit transfer review.
-Requests must be made in writing to the Registrar's Office indicating which credits the applicant wishes to transfer and should include an official copy of the student's transcript if it has not been submitted.
-Transcripts will only be accepted if the transcript from the sending institution is received in a sealed and tamper-free envelope.
+Once accepted into a program of studies, students may request a credit transfer review by submitting a Transfer Credit Request Form to the Registrar's Office indicating which credits the applicant wishes to transfer.
 Additional documents supporting the request such as a course syllabus or a grading scale may be requested from the applicant.

-The request and supporting documentation may be reviewed by an academic staff member with requisite subject knowledge to determine transfer equivalency.
+The request and supporting documentation may be reviewed by an academic faculty member with requisite subject knowledge to determine transfer equivalency.